AYA BANK Listed by lapsus$ Ransomware Group

 Why This Matters for You and Your Family

-If your banking records, identification documents, or contact details were held by AYA Bank, this breach puts you at direct risk.
+If your banking records, identification documents, or contact details were held by AYA Bank, this claimed breach puts you at direct risk.
 PII data exposed in such incidents often includes names, addresses, government identification numbers, phone numbers, email addresses, and financial account information.
 Once this material reaches underground markets, it can be used for identity theft, loan fraud, tax fraud, or targeted phishing attacks against you or members of your household.

 Ordinary families who bank with smaller or regional institutions are not immune.
 When a bank suffers a ransomware breach, the data can appear on dark-web forums within days.
 Criminals do not distinguish between high-profile and everyday customers; any record is valuable for building a profile that leads to financial loss or further compromise.